Menu:

 Our Name Change . . .

-As mentioned in the Autumn newsletter, with a view to the future, we have been in the process of changing the Charity Trust to a Charitable Company limited by guarantee.
+As mentioned in the Autumn newsletter 2023, with a view to the future, we are changing the Charity Trust to a Charitable Company limited by guarantee.
 The process is lengthy and fairly involved but safeguards the future of the Sanctuary, giving everyone, including followers and supporters, great peace of mind.

 Thank you . . .